 High-tech Agriculture Company with bioenergy plant: PROTECTED FROM AFRICAN SWINE FEVER (ASF)

-AGRICULTURE LAND; The farm consists of agriculture land of approximately 1.400 ha, of which 434 ha are owned, 952 ha are rented on most fertile ground in region
+AGRICULTURE LAND WITH IRRIGATION SYSTEM; The farm consists of agriculture land of approximately 1.400 ha, of which 434 ha are owned, 952 ha are rented on most fertile ground in region

 BIOENERGY PLANT; Total capacity is 1 MW/h x 24h x 365 days = 8.760.000 KW/h x 0,175 €/KW = 1.511.000 €.
 Electricity purchase agreement, signed with EPS for period of 12-years